 For an additional description of this position, please refer to the classification specification for Lead Abatement Inspector

-A Bachelor’s degree in Environmental Science or a closely related field and, one year of recent full-time paid experience in a related field such as lead, asbestos, housing repair or inspection, and/or environmental remediation work; OR, an equivalent combination of education, training and experience.
-Qualifying experience must indicate knowledge of methods for abating lead violations and knowledge of medical complications arising from lead absorption.
+A Bachelor’s degree in Environmental Science or a closely related field; OR an Associate's degree plus two years of experience working in a related field such as lead abatement, asbestos abatement, housing repair or inspection or environmental remediation work; OR an equivalent combination of education, training, and experience.

 MEDICAL: Candidates will be required to pass a "Drug Screen" as part of the medical examination.

 VETERAN'S PREFERENCE POINTS: To be eligible for veteran's preference points, the applicant must submit a copy of his/her DD 214 Certificate of Release or Discharge from Active Duty with the Employment Application.
 The Director of Personnel may, in his discretion, accept alternate documentation.